slott56/Stingray-Reader/source/protobuf.rst

 ###############################################################

 This is not a full implementation of Protobuf object representation.
-It's a minimal implementation, enough to unpack iWork '13 files.
+This is a minimal implementation of protobuf parsing, enough to unpack iWork '13 files.

 ..  py:module:: protobuf

 The iWork '13 use of protobuf
 ===============================================